 - If you must see a non-participating provider, ask for an itemized copy of your bill.
 You may have to pay this bill out-of-pocket.
 When you get home, submit a claim to us for possible reimbursement.

 - If you want a more robust, concierge-level health plan while abroad, explore plans from *.

 Can I designate a third party to help me remember to pay my premium?

 Yes.
 Enroll in Entrust®.
 When you are signed up and your bill is past due, we will send your final billing notice to your designated family member, friend, or agency.
 They can remind you to pay your premium and avoid cancellation.

 What do EOBs look like online?

-When you log in to your secure member account, you will continue to see individual claims listed by provider.
-However, the “View EOB” icon next to each claim will now bring up the same bundled EOB that you will receive in the mail.
+When you log in to your secure member account, you see individual claims listed by provider.
+However, the “View EOB” icon next to each claim brings up the same bundled EOB you receive in the mail.

 What are the differences between in-network and out-of-network (OON) EOBs?

-Since there is not a member rate for OON services, you will see “Allowed Amount” instead of “Your Member Rate” on OON EOBs.
-In addition, OON EOBs are not bundled and will continue to go out on a per claim basis, unless you receive multiple services by the same provider on the same day.
+Since there is not a member rate for OON services, you see “Allowed Amount” instead of “Your Member Rate” on OON EOBs.
+In addition, OON EOBs are not bundled and go out on a per claim basis, unless you receive multiple services by the same provider on the same day.

-In you receive an in-network and OON EOB on the same day, they will be mailed together in the same envelope.
+In you receive an in-network and OON EOB on the same day, they are mailed together in the same envelope.